frezza-metabolomics/Liver-like_glycogen_metabolism/README.txt

 - `Figure1 Ischemia_risk_and_adj_zone/2024_Maria_MSJ01/frezzaMetaboAnalysis/FeatureSelection/Analysis.Rmd`
 - `Figure3 Neonatal_mouse_mouse_NMR/Analysis.R`

-The scripts include data preprocessing, normalisation, PCA, clustering and generation of the corresponding visualisations.
+The scripts include data preprocessing, normalisation, PCA, clustering and generation of the corresponding boxplot and lineplot visualisations.

-PCA was performed using `prcomp`.
-K-means clustering and selection of the number of clusters using the silhouette method were performed using the `factoextra` and `cluster` packages.
-Heatmaps were generated using `pheatmap`.

-Additional data manipulation and visualisation were performed using `tidyverse`, `reshape2` and `readxl`.

 ## Data

+The input data required to reproduce the R analyses are included in the corresponding analysis folders in this repository.

-The metabolomics data associated with this study are deposited on Zenodo under DOI: `10.5281/zenodo.21979323`.
+The raw metabolomics data associated with this study are deposited on Zenodo under DOI: `10.5281/zenodo.21979323`.

-The input tables required to reproduce the R analyses are provided in the corresponding analysis folders.

 LC-MS data acquisition was performed by the Frezza Laboratory, CECAD Research Center, Faculty of Medicine and University Hospital Cologne, Germany.

-## Software

-The analyses were performed in R. Major packages include:

-- MetaProViz
-- tidyverse
-- factoextra
-- cluster
-- pheatmap
-- reshape2
-- readxl